radstevee/packed/docs/getting-started.md

 dependencies {
     implementation("net.radstevee.packed:packed-core:VERSION")

-    // If you would like to get the negative spaces plugin: implementation("net.radstevee.packed:packed-negative-spaces:VERSION") }
+    // If you would like to use negative spaces: implementation("net.radstevee.packed:packed-negative-spaces:VERSION") }
 ```